hireign/greenkart/readme.md

 * Hirarchy and combination of these components has been done independently.
 * Author attributes not available

-Following snippets of code was used from material-ui documentaion, these snippets are basic working of components and have been modified according to need in application.
+Following snippets of code was used from material-ui documentaion, these snippets are basic working of components and have been modified according to need in application, along with these there are other material components also used.
 ```
         <TextField
                         InputProps={{